kjames88/CarND-PathPlanning/README.md

 Path generation is handled in the Frenet domain.
 The *s* coordinate is the longitudinal distance down the lane, and the *d* coordinate is the lateral position on the road.
 Under normal circumstances, *d* should have a fixed value corresponding to the center of one of three 4m wide lanes.
 The *s* coordinate has a range of up to 6945.554m, after which it wraps back to zero at the start of the track.

+###Smoothing the Path

+Generating x,y coordinates directly from s,d coordinates using only the provided waypoints causes high acceleration or jerk around the waypoints.
+Splines are used to smooth the translation, but this a bit tricky.
+Smoothing the path output from getXY does not work - the spline passes through all the points given, and the points given by getXY form a piecewise linear path.
+Fitting a spline to the x,y points looks good but correlating back to s,d becomes a problem.
+Some comments on the *slack* channel saved the day here:  fit functions from s to {x,y,dx,dy}.
+The getXY function used here is based directly on these splines, with *dx* and *dy* required for incorporating *d*.

+On the topic of *d* there may be an issue in the computation, which does not agree completely with the simulator.
+While the graphics do not show a wheel on the line, the simulator periodically flags a lane violation.  *After some testing, it appears that driving 0.5m left of center performs better than driving on center.
+With this bias I can clearly see the wheels on the line at times (as rendered) but there are no lane violation errors.
+Conversely, when driving on center I see the wheels safely between the lines but I get lane violations.
+The numeric errors between computed d and simulator reported d swing both positive and negative, so the circumstances feel like a threshold error in triggering lane violations.*

 ###Velocity without a leader

 Since the car starts at zero velocity, it is immediately necessary to generate a path that gets the car moving.
 Without another car in front, there is no need to specify a distance, only velocity and acceleration targets.
 As suggested for this purpose in *Optimal Trajectory Generation for Dynamic Street Scenarios in a Frenet Frame* a quadric polynomial is solved for the desired maximum speed and zero acceleration at the end of a 3 second period.